sandyfreelance/cactus-open/README.md

 # cactus-open
 Open source documentation, hardware and code for a CubeSat

-We provided 4 documents for use by other CubeSat teams, 3 of which comprise our "CubeSat Cookbook".
+We provide 4 documents for use by other CubeSat teams, 3 of which comprise our "CubeSat Cookbook".

 1) CubeSat_Cookbook_Vol_1_Engineering_Guide.pdf (by R. Pierce Smith) is a comprehensive guide to building your own CubeSat at a detailed engineering level, and includes lessons learned from our Cactus-1 mission.